Chart Color Schemes

 Seville features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 83.1% of all households, including 44.1% couples with children, 27.8% couples without children, and 10.0% single parent families.
-Non-family households account for the remaining 16.9%, with lone person households at 15.3% and group households comprising 1.7%.
+Family households account for 83.1 percent of all households, including 44.1 percent couples with children, 27.8 percent couples without children, and 10.0 percent single parent families.
+Non-family households make up the remaining 16.9 percent, with lone person households at 15.3 percent and group households comprising 1.7 percent of the total.
 The median household size is 2.9 people, which is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households